EsttyB-hub/LITA_CAPSTONE-PROJECT-SALESDATA-/README.md

 ## Tools and Method used

 The tools and method used in this project analysis include:
-1. Excel: Using Excel formulas to calculate the key metrics.
+1. Excel: Using Excel formulas to clean the data and to calculate the key metrics.
 2. Pivot table: where the project is summarised in an understandable manner.
 3. SQL: where queries are written and validated to extract key insights.
+4. GitHub: For Portfolio building, where the report is being recorded.
-4. Power BI: This is used for data visualization of the insights found in Excel & SQL.
+5. Power BI: This is used for data visualization of the insights found in Excel & SQL.

 ## Visual Analysis and Inference

 ## Excel

 ### Metrics such as Total Revenue for each Region, Average Revenue for each product, the lowest and highest revenue.

 ![Screenshot (111)](https://github.com/user-attachments/assets/1761b434-a2b9-4078-bcef-5084aa01744a)